antmendoza/my-temporal-pocs/java/pyl/_32859/README.md

 Cross-version replay check for the Temporal Java SDK.

 This repository demonstrates how gzip compression (enabled by default in java v1.36.0) can cause NDE.

-Disabling gzip compression works.
+Disabling gzip compression avoids the issue

 `run.sh` builds two self-contained jars, each pinned to a different SDK version, then: